Overview

 Comprehensive career services and events from day 1 of study

-Students at the WU Executive Academy have access to at least 4,500 mentors from more than 90 countries: that’s the number of executives, managers, and high potentials forming the global network of the WU Executive Club.
+Students at the WU Executive Academy have access to at least 6,500 mentors from approx. 100 nations: that’s the number of executives, managers, and high potentials forming the global network of the WU Executive Club.
 WU’s business school not only offers MBA and leadership programs that have been awarded the coveted international triple accreditation, its hand-picked community of graduates is an enormous and priceless additional perk: “We are proud of our alumni community, which includes top managers in countries around the world,” says Barbara Stöttinger, Dean of the WU Executive Academy.
 “For many of our students, this network tipped the scales in favor of one of our programs.
 This is why it is important to us to connect them to this network in the best possible way so that they can reap its benefits for a long time to come.”
 The enormous value of this network of students and alumni can be felt from the first day of classes at the WU Executive Academy, and it extends far beyond graduation: many participants continue to benefit from contacts made during their studies as well as the network’s targeted career services long after they have completed the program.

 From when they first enroll at the WU Executive Academy, students are guided and supported in their career development.
-“Our network of more than 4,500 alumni all over the world plays a major part in this,” says Mae Leyrer, a graduate of the Global Executive MBA who serves as the President of the WU Executive Academy’s International Advisory Board (IAB) today.
+“Our network of more than 6,500 alumni all over the world plays a major part in this,” says Mae Leyrer, a graduate of the Global Executive MBA who serves as the President of the WU Executive Academy’s International Advisory Board (IAB) today.
 The transformation expert benefited from the friendships she formed during her studies herself; as the IAB President, she now seeks to help current students form meaningful connections.

 Mae Leyrer